65 : The Salamanca Walk Tour in Hobart

 The Salamanca Walk in Hobart

-Welcome to the EATT Magazine podcast winner of the 2017 Cast Away Australian Podcast Awards most popular vote category in Lifestyle, Health and Wellness.
+The episode belongs to the period when EATT Magazine was recognised in the Cast Away Australian Podcast Awards, receiving the popular vote in the Lifestyle, Health and Wellness category.

 Cast Away Australian Podcast Awards most popular vote Lifestyle Health Wellness EATT Magazine Podcast